passivsystems/play-workflow/DOCUMENTATION.md

 You can provide your own serialiser, by implementing the trait `workflow.Serialiser` to provide different behaviour, and making sure the serialiser is implicitly available.

 As well as indicating how to serialise an individual step object, a storage strategy can be defined.
 The predefined storages are:
 * `SessionStorage` - which uses Play's default session which stores the data in a cookie.
-Each step has it's data stored as a new key, and starting a new flow will wipe the whole session.
+A key is required, and all data is stored under this key.
+This allows the data to participate with existing session data, including other flows if the key is unique.
+Each step has it's data stored as a new key, and starting a new flow will wipe all data under the key.
 This is the default.
-* `SubSessionStorage` - this is similar to SessionStorage apart from a key is required, and all session data is stored under this key.
-This allows the data to participate with existing session data, including other flows if the key is unique.
-When a new flow is started, only the data under the key is wiped.
 * `GzippedSessionStorage` - this is the same as `SessionStorage` apart from the data is also compressed with gzip.
 The storage can be set in the WorkflowConf:
 ```scala